B-osborne1/project-one/README.md

 `Resources/CoffinBay_SA_BOM/`
 * This contains data from the BOM for Wanilla.
 * The main files used here are the the two csv files

+`Resources/Dubbo_NSW_BOM/`
+* This contains data from the BOM for Dubbo.
+* The main files used here are the the two csv files

+`Resources/Northam_WA_BOM/`
+* This contains data from the BOM for Northam.
+* The main files used here are the the two csv files

+`Resources/Wangaratta_VIC_BOM/`
+* This contains data from the BOM for Wangaratta.
+* The main files used here are the the two csv files

+`Resources/ENSO_scores_2000_2023.xlsx`
+* This data source was abandoned due to time constraints

+`Resources/GMR_Summary.csv`
+* A wheat production and export dataset

+`Resources/Temperature_change_oceania_1960.csv`
+* A global temperature change dataset

+`Resources/Wheat_StateByState.csv and Resources/Wheat_StateByState_formatted.csv`
+* A dataset of weat production by state

+`fdp-beta-state-historical (1).csv`
+* A Wheat production dataset
+* wheat_export.xlsx